libspatialindex/libspatialindex/docs/source/overview.rst

 the index.
 Every inserted object should be assigned an ID (called object identifier) that will allow updating, deleting and reporting the object.
 It is the responsibility of the caller to provide the index with IDs (unique or not).
-Also, a byte array can be associated with an entry.
-The byte arrays are stored along with the spatial information inside the leaf nodes.
+Also, a uint8_t array can be associated with an entry.
+The uint8_t arrays are stored along with the spatial information inside the leaf nodes.
 Clustered indices can be supported in that way.
-The byte array can also by null (in which case the length field should be zero), and no extra space should be used per node.
+The uint8_t array can also by null (in which case the length field should be zero), and no extra space should be used per node.